The Easiest DIY Cat Tree for Large Cats (Perfect for Clumsy Kitties!)

 Other materials and tools:

-How to Make a Cat Tree for a Large Cat
+How to Make a Cat Tree for Large Cats

 First, build the HEJNE shelf in accordance with the usual shelf instructions.

-Add shelves to another set of 2 posts, but making sure that the shelves are on different heights so different holes on either side of the same post can be used.
+Add shelves to another set of 2 posts, but make sure that the shelves are on different heights so different holes on either side of the same post can be used.

 Join the 2 parts together.